abstractFlo/atlas-docs/documentation/decorators/decorator.md

 ## Basic Event Decorator

 {% hint style="info" %}
-Every basic event decorator can have a parameter for the eventname to be listen
+Every basic event decorator has an optional parameter for the eventname to be listened
 If the parameter is not provided, the name of the decorated method will be used as the eventname.
 {% endhint %}